GooeyComps/gooey-interpreter/documentation/source/Tutorials.rst

 Now, let’s add one more item to our beautiful green window: checkboxes.
 Checkboxes have a title and values.
 The *title* sits just above the checkboxes.
 The *value* attribute is followed by a list of strings, or text within quotation marks.
 These strings list how many checkboxes you want, and what they’ll be labeled.
 The *default* attribute marks which checkboxes will be automatically checked.

+Tutorial unfinished beacuse nothing seems to be working quite yet.